ga-curriculum/github-collaboration/fork-method-forking/README.md

 After completing the above steps, you'll be taken to the forked repo on your account.
 Through the rest of this lecture, we'll refer to this repo as the ***programmer's remote repo***.
 Note the **forked from** text outlined in red below, indicating that this repo was forked from another repo (the ***GitHub manager's remote repo***).

-Note each programmer has their own remote repo - you'll only work in your own.
+> 💡 Each programmer has their own remote repo - you'll only work in your own.

 ![Screenshot of the GitHub repository page for 'ga-collaborator/github-collaboration', showing that it is forked from 'GA-Student/github-collaboration'.](./assets/forked-repo.png)